Atomic Consistency Preference Optimization for Long-Form Question Answering: Related Work

 \subsubsection{Using Self-Consistency}

 Consistency across stochastic responses has been proven to be a strong signal for improving reasoning and code generation \citep{chen2024universal, wang2023selfconsistency}.
-Building on this principle, SelfCheckGPT \citep{manakul2023selfcheckgpt} employs agreement among diverse model outputs as an indicator of hallucination.
-HaLo \citep{elaraby2023halo} leverages consistency-based metrics to detect sentence-level hallucinations in the generated text.
+Building on this, SelfCheckGPT \citep{manakul2023selfcheckgpt} uses agreement among diverse model outputs as an indicator of hallucination.
+HaLo \citep{elaraby2023halo} used consistency-based metrics to detect sentence-level hallucinations in the generations.
 Atomic Self-Consistency (ASC) \citep{thirukovalluru2024atomicASC} extends consistency-based methods by decomposing multiple stochastic responses into atomic facts, clustering them to reduce redundancy, and using cluster strength as a proxy for factual consistency.
 Inspired by ASC, we leverage atomic-level consistency signals to construct preference pairs for alignment.